1.0 All about Total Festival Charges:

 Late enrolled festival attendees.
-Full details surrounding this topic will be available within the WPSMF Ski Locker for registered groups.
 We purchase a travel protection policy on behalf of each festival attendee, and have a deadline to submit all member names and pay the premium.
-After March 9, 2018, the cost of insuring a late enrolled person costs us more, which we pass along to you.
-The additional cost is $25 per person enrolled late.
-If you have a late enrolled member (within days of your departure to Winter Park) – there may be circumstance that our normal insurance cannot be obtained which might require another protection plan provider/product.
-The additional cost could then exceed $25 per person.
-If you need more details now- we will be happy to discuss with you, or details can be found within the WPSMF Ski Locker for registered groups.
+After March 8, 2019, the cost of purchasing another individual Travel Protection Plan is passed along to you.
+The additional cost is $35 per person.
+If a group has a late enrolled member (within days of your departure to Winter Park) – there may be circumstance that our offered Travel Protection Plan cannot be obtained which might require another protection plan provider/product.
+The additional cost could then exceed $35 per person.
+If you need more details now- we will be happy to discuss with you, or details can be found within the WPSMF Ski Locker within “Travel Protection Plan”.

 Attendee Count Decreases and Group Cancellation Charges.
-We have 2 following sections, we hope clearly describe these topics and resulting charges if applicable.
+We have 2 following sections (3.0 & 4.0), we hope clearly describe these topics and resulting charges if applicable.
 In either case- we would add these as additional charges within your invoice.

 Late Payments Charges: A 1% automated late charge will be accessed on any amounts owing after its due date.
 An additional 1% charge will also be accessed, each and every week (7 calendar days) beyond the payment due date for the non-paid billed amount.
-For registered groups, the WPSMF Ski Locker will provide further description of late charges.
 The festival may cancel any plans or reservations when scheduled payments are not received by their due date.
 The late charge is a partial offset to additional efforts needed to re-establish any previous planning made for a group.
 There will be no guarantee that all former plans will be restored, despite a late charge amount being paid.